benreiff/FinalProjectHoneyBeeStudy/README.md

 ## Questions to Answer?
 - Over the last 30 years, is honey production increasing or decreasing?
 - Over the last 30 years, is the value of honey increasing or decreasing?
-- Has almond acres bearings changed as honey production has changed?
+- Have acres bearing almonds changed as honey production has changed?
 - What are the top honey producing states and counties?
 - What are the top honey producing counties in Indiana?
 - What is the future outlook for bee colonies in the United States based on Year?